-Figure 3 Locations of wind farms, oil, and gas wells within Lesser prairie-chicken range constructed between September 1st, 2015 and April 1st, 2017 identified by automated land cover change detection.
-The range used is that considered in the range-wide plan for evaluating the need for mitigation.
-This is a 10 mile buffered area around existing LPC habitat.
+Figure 3 Locations of wind farms and oil and gas wells within lesser prairie-chicken range constructed between September 1, 2015 and April 1, 2017 identified by automated land cover change detection.
+The range map comes from the range-wide plan, which uses the map to evaluate mitigation requirements.
+The range includes a 10 mile buffer around existing LPC habitat.

-Habitat Loss
+Habitat Loss from Agriculture

-In addition to tracking energy development, we wanted to estimate the overall loss of LPC habitat across the species’ range since delisting.
-The majority of habitat loss is from conversion of native grass prairie and shrubland to agriculture.
-Using annual cropland data from the U.S. Department of Agriculture, we estimate between 85,000 and 184,000 acres of LPC habitat was converted to agriculture from 2015 to 2016 (Figure 4).
-The range of estimated acreage is based on different level of confidence in the classification USDA assigns to each pixel.
-The lower value of 85,000 acres was calculated only from areas with > 90% confidence that LPC habitat in 2015 was converted to agriculture in 2016.
+In addition to tracking disturbance from energy development, we estimated the loss of LPC habitat from conversion of native grass prairie and shrubland to agriculture since delisting.
+The majority of habitat loss since delisting is from agricultural conversion.
+Using annual cropland data from the U.S. Department of Agriculture (USDA), we estimated that between 85,000 and 184,000 acres of LPC habitat was converted from LCP habitat in 2015 to agriculture in 2016 (Figure 4).
+The range of estimated acreage is based on different level of confidence in the classification USDA assigns to each pixel of its cropland data.
+The lower value of 85,000 acres was calculated only from areas with over 90% confidence that LPC habitat in 2015 was converted to agriculture in 2016.
 Lowering this confidence threshold to 75% produces an estimated 184,000 acres converted.
-We cross-validated these estimates against a calculation using the maximum, and variation in greenness over the course of the growing season.
-Using this approach, an estimate with 75% confidence indicated 184,000 acres were converted.